 Aloe ferox

-Aloe ferox is an evergreen tree-type Aloe, that forms a single stem over time.
-This desert tree has a rosette crown with broad, green leaves, bronze spikes on the edges and impressive red/orange flowers.
-It is great to use for gardens and for landscaping.
-Aloe ferox is native to arid-tropical parts of Southern Africa, where it grows on rocky hillsides on high altitudes.
-Aloe ferox is commonly known as Bitter Aloe.
-Other internationally used common names for Aloe ferox are: Red Aloe; Bitteraalwyn; Bergaalwyn; iNhlaba; iKhala; Cape Aloe; Alligator Jaw Aloe; South African Aloe.
-Evanthia has Aloe ferox seeds available all year round, for commercial production.
-Check out the full Aloe range of Evanthia.
-Aloe ferox seeds per kilo: 375.000.
+Aloe ferox is a magnificent Aloe that gradually forms a single trunk over time.
+This Aloe has a crown of broad green leaves with bronze-colored spines along the edges and stunning red/orange flowers.
+Aloe ferox is suitable for gardens and landscaping.
+Aloe ferox originates from arid tropical regions of Southern Africa, where it grows at high altitudes in rocky mountainous areas.
+Aloe ferox is also known as Bitter Aloe.
+Other internationally used names for Aloe ferox include: Red Aloe; Bitteraalwyn; Bergaalwyn; iNhlaba; iKhala; Cape Aloe; Alligator Jaw Aloe; South African Aloe.
+Evanthia has Aloe ferox seeds available year-round for commercial production.
+View the entire Aloe range from Evanthia.
+Average number of Aloe ferox seeds per kilogram: 375,000.

 Properties